 We recognise the importance of markets in China, the Middle East, Russia and Latin America and the fact that no region operates in isolation.
-Our global teams communicate with each other on a daily basis as they track and assess our covered markets.
+Our global teams communicate with each other daily as they track and assess our covered markets.

 We are proud of what we do, and we are conscious of the huge responsibility we carry in the global chemical markets.
 We recognise the trust the market places in our information and aim to reciprocate through working to the highest standards.

-ICIS publishes market prices based on information continuously gathered from market participants about: spot transactions, spot bid and offer levels, contract price negotiations, prices of related commodities, and relevant freight costs.
+ICIS publishes market prices based on information continuously gathered from market participants about: spot transactions, spot bid and offer levels, contract prices, prices of related commodities, and relevant freight costs.

 ICIS includes in its price generation process only information gathered up to the published market close time for each commodity and assessed period.